 I write so that people can be happy.
 Theatre is a vocation meant to serve people.

-Thomas Man polish playwright, theater director, author of theater adaptations and radio plays.
+Tomas Man polish playwright, theater director, author of theater adaptations and radio plays.

 He attended High School in Rzeszow, while the baccalaureate in the Grammar School No. 1 in Wroclaw.
 In 1989 he began to study Polish philology at the University of Wroclaw, where he graduated in 1993.
 During his studies he performed in student theater and music bands.
 In 1993 wrote the first play Niebodrzew, awarded in 1995, the Literary Competition of Young Artists The Verdict.
 The first art of Tomasz Man, which appeared in print was Katarantka, published in 1998, in the “Dialogue”.
 In 2000 he graduated from directing at the Theatre Academy in Warsaw and his debut as a director Balladyna by Juliusz Slowacki, issued at the Dramatic Theatre in Bialystok.
 In subsequent years, he directed 50 productions including the in Warsaw, Szczecin, Wroclaw, Poznań, Toruń, Gdańsk, Elbląg, Zielona Góra, Jelenia Góra, Katowice, Rzeszów, Łódź, Gdynia and Legnica.
 He directed the Polish Radio Theatre 15 radio plays.